 By default, at Security > Global Security, WebSphere is configured to use LTPA.
 Selecting LTPA will let you configure LTPA.

-If you have two or more WebSphere servers, and can get an LTPA token for one of WebSphere servers and then use the LTPA token to be automatically authenticated to the other WebSphere servers.
+If you have two or more WebSphere servers, and can create an LTPA key on one of your WebSphere servers and then use the LTPA key to be automatically authenticated to the other WebSphere servers.

 By default, LTPA tokens are encrypted using a public certificate and private key.
 In this example, the ltpa.jceks file is the keystore that contains the public certificate and private key used to encrypt LTPA tokens.